klaytn/klaytn-docs/docs/installation-guide/deployment/core-cell/installation-guide/consensus-node-setup/configuration.md

 ### Add Data Directory  <a id="add-data-directory"></a>

-You should update the the data directory environment variable `$DATA_DIR` on the configuration file `kcnd.conf`.
+You should update the data directory environment variable `$DATA_DIR` on the configuration file `kcnd.conf`.

 ```text
 ...